fsfe/reuse-docs/spec.md

 - Copyright and Licensing Information --- the information that lists the copyright holders of a file or work, and describes under which licenses the file or work is made available.

+- Covered File --- any file in a Project, except for
+    - The License Files.
+    - The files belonging to the Project's version control system (example:
+      `.git/`).
+    - The files ignored by the version control system (example: Files listed in `.gitignore`).
+    - The files in the `.reuse/` directory in the root of the Project.
+This directory MUST contain only files relevant for the operation of the REUSE Tool.

 - SPDX Specification --- SPDX specification, version 2.1; as available on
   <https://spdx.org/specifications>.